a-w-evans/feedback_sentiment_visualisation/README.md

 To include these, simple create a .env file in your root directory and store your URL in a variable called service_url and your authentication key in a variable called auth.
 You should then be good to go.

 To initialise a new database: Simply delete the .db file.
 When you do this, the next time you run the Flask App, a new database will be generated.

+For some weird reason, my main App is called practice.py (I must fix this), so running this python file (provided you have your API keys linked in) will create a wee local server and let you play with the data visualisation.